wp-plugins/wp-imageflow2/readme.txt

 2. Customize the background colour, text color, container width, slider color, link to description option, and gallery url

 == Changelog ==

+Version 1.1 (February 8, 2010)

+* Fix problem with image paths on some servers

 Version 1.0.1 (February 3, 2010)